 The Reach falls were originally discovered by the slaves who are seeking refuge on the John Crow mountain range from the oppression of their plantation masters.

-The cascading Reach falls is truly mesmerizing.
+The cascading Reach falls are truly mesmerizing.
 You can find various varieties of ferns and birds and freshwater pools blanketing the surrounding area of Reach falls.

 Since my husband and I stayed in the Mockingbird Hill Eco-boutique hotel, it’s only a 7-minute drive to the Frenchman’s cove.
 The beach is open to the public with a day pass entrance fee.
 The Frenchman’s Cove also offers villas if you wish to stay within the estate.